 - The MC gateway client, which is hosted by the MC gateway UE, has been configured with the necessary parameters needed for connectivity with the MC gateway UE.

-- The MC gateway UE has performed service authorization for one or more MC services with the MC system.
+- The MC gateway UE has performed service authorization for one or more MC services with the MC system as described in 3GPP TS 23.379 [16], 3GPP TS 23.281 [12], and 3GPP TS 23.282 [13]].

 Figure 11.5.1.3.3-1: Connection authorisation of an MC gateway client hosted by an MC gateway UE

-1. The MC client, hosted by the MC gateway UE, requests connection authorization with an MC server by providing the GW MC service ID.
+1. The MC gateway client, hosted by the MC gateway UE, requests connection authorization with an MC server by providing the GW MC service ID.
 The MC gateway UE sends the connection authorization request to the MC server.